 By Bob Kerr The comfortably appointed room in which I sat was quiet, lit well, and furnished with broad tables of polished wood.
 At the far end, opposite the entryway, were long, waist-high bookcases filled with substantial looking reference books.
 Behind these were three wall-sized windows showcasing thousands of rare books crowding shelves that reached from floor to ceiling.
 Here, safely held and tightly secured, were a great many of astronomy's most irreplaceable and cherished works.
-This was the rare book reading Room of the extraordinary Linda Hall Library of Science, Engineer ing and Technology in Kansas City, Missouri.
-This 220.000-square foot mid-century modern complex is home to a staggering collection of some two million books, journals. and documents, with strong primary and secondary holdings in geology, paleontology, natural history, engineering, mathematics, and the physical sciences.
-On the library's lower level, the William N. Deramus III Cosmology Theater delights visitors with images from the Hubble Space Telescope and

-NASA science missions.
+This was the rare book reading Room of the extraordinary Linda Hall Library of Science, Engineering and Technology in Kansas City, Missouri.
+This 220,000-square foot mid-century modern complex is home to a staggering collection of some two million books, journals, and documents, with strong primary and secondary holdings in geology, paleontology, natural history, engineering, mathematics, and the physical sciences.
+On the library's lower level, the William N. Deramus III Cosmology Theater delights visitors with images from the Hubble Space Telescope and NASA science missions.
 Members of the Astronomical Society of Kansas City regularly benefit from special library access nights and attend featured lectures and exhibitions.
 This day, I was visiting to experience firsthand the astronomy-related publications within its History of Science Collection.
-The collection's catalog features over 10,000 items, but my particular interest was the library's world-class collection of over 100 historic star atlases. n the table in front of me. its delicate binding cradled between wedges of foam rubber, the librarian had carefully placed Johann Baver's famous 1603 star atlas, Uranometria.
+The collection's catalog features over 10,000 items, but my particular interest was the library's world-class collection of over 100 historic star atlases. n the table in front of me, its delicate binding cradled between wedges of foam rubber, the librarian had carefully placed Johann Bayer's famous 1603 star atlas, Uranometria.
 I could not help but wonder how many hands had turned through these 400-year-old pages.
-Many were worn and dog-eared, and some bore fine handwritten notations. almost hidden among the resplendent figures of 48 heroes, fair ladies, and monsters populating its pages.
+Many were worn and dog-eared, and some bore fine handwritten notations, almost hidden among the resplendent figures of 48 heroes, fair ladies, and monsters populating its pages.
 In 1824, more than 200 vears after its publication, someone had made a notation on the map of Perseus, just below Algol on Medusa's left cheek, marking the position of a comet.
 Twenty years after that, on September 21, 1843, someone had recorded the position of Uranus on the plate of Pisces, beneath the tail of the westernmost fish.
 But these were serendipitous finds, and time constrained me from looking further.
-Many other such historic notations must lie hidden, unseen for hundreds of years, among the pages of these well-used star catalogs awaiting discovery.
-Next.
-I turned my attention to the 1759 "Commonplace Book," schel.
-It is a large notebook-like once the property of William Hervolume dressed in a white leather cover.
-Within, his bold script conformulas and sketches relating to optics and observations.
-My eye was drawn to a precisely rendered illustration he had labeled
+Many other such historic notations must lie hidden, unseen for hundreds of years, among the pages of these well-used star catalogs awaiting discovery. the 1759 "Commonplace Book," once the property of William Herschel.
+It is a large notebook-like volume dressed in a white leather cover.
+Within, his bold script conveyed purpose as he had recorded formulas and sketches relating to optics and observations.
+My eye was drawn to a precisely rendered illustration he had labeled "A Reflecting Microscope."
+About a third of the book remained unused, and I pondered with what Next, I turned my attention to